s4kr3d-w0r1d/WhatsApp-Clone/README.md

   - Manage unwanted messages and chat groups.
 - **User Profile and Staus**
   - Users can add profile picture, status and bio.
+- **Group Chats**
+  - There are 2 types of groups public and private.
+Multiple users can chat in a group along media sharing.
+Other group functionalities like join request, removal, roles etc. are also implemented.

 ## Technologies & Libraries Used
 - **Backend:**